 Salsa Verde Enchiladas

-with Poblano Pepper, Black Beans & Monterey Jack Cheese
+with Green Pepper, Black Beans & Monterey Jack

-Saucy, smothered, hearty, and delicious: this enchilada bake has everything you could possibly want in a recipe.
-You’ll make it by wrapping tortillas around a filling of poblano pepper, tomato, and beans, then coating the bundles with a healthy glug of mild green salsa and a sprinkle of Monterey Jack cheese.
+Saucy, smothered, hearty, and delicious: This enchilada bake has everything you could possibly want.
+You’ll make it by wrapping tortillas around a filling of green pepper, tomato, and beans, then coating the bundles with a healthy helping of mild green salsa and a sprinkle of Monterey Jack cheese.
 Put it in the oven and let it get piping hot and bubbly, and all you’ll have left to do is add a drizzle of spiced sour cream and dig in to that deliciousness.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Adjust rack to top position and preheat oven to 475 degrees.
 Wash and dry produce. • Core, deseed, and dice green pepper.
 Finely dice tomato.
 Trim and thinly slice scallions, separating whites from greens.
 Thinly slice chili. • Drain beans over a small bowl, reserving liquid.